-Nikiya Dodd started her political career on the Milwaukee County Board of Supervisors from 2010 through 2012.
-As a county supervisor, Dodd led the County Board on the decision to separate the House of Correction from the Sheriff’s budget.
+Nikiya started her political career on the Milwaukee County Board of Supervisors from 2010 through 2012.
+As a county supervisor, she led the County Board on the decision to separate the House of Correction from the Sheriff’s budget.
 The separation resulted in the implementation and restoration of inmate treatment and diversion programming for non-violent offenders.

-These changes increased evidence-based decision-making practices while saving millions of taxpayer dollars.
+These changes increased evidence-based decision-making practices while saving millions, in taxpayer dollars.
 She also led the fight for voters’ rights by opposing Voter ID law.
-She eased voter access to the polls by passing an initiative that, temporarily, allowed thousands of Milwaukee residents to receive a free birth certificate, including the elderly and young adults.
-Dodd was also a member of the Wisconsin State Senate, representing the 6th Senate District from 2013-2017.
-She did not seek re-election.
+She eased voter access to the polls by passing an initiative that continues to allow hundreds of Milwaukee residents to receive a free birth certificate, including the elderly and young adults.

+She served in the Wisconsin State Legislature from 2013-2017.
 During the 2013-14 legislative session, Dodd pushed for an increase in the minimum wage, access to job training, and affordable healthcare.
 She also put forth initiatives to repair Milwaukee's foreclosure crisis and reform Wisconsin's broken criminal justice system and mental health system.

 In April 2014, Dodd’s bill to create the Milwaukee County Emergency Detention Pilot Program was signed into law.
 The program aided police officers by putting the authority to initiate emergency detentions into the hands of qualified mental health professionals.
 The law was intended to provide services to members of our community suffering in mental health crisis situations while interacting with law enforcement.